Why is team communication important in the workplace? Or, why is communication important at all?

 Team communication is one of the most fundamental aspects of collaboration.
 Communication in teams is more than just efficient work.
 It allows everyone on the team to be educated on any topic that may affect their work.
 Moreover, it develops trust, builds camaraderie among the team members, boosts morale, and helps employees stay engaged in the workplace.

 According to David Grossman in “The Cost of Poor Communications,” a survey of 400 companies with 100,000 employees each found that poor communication between employees cost each company $62.4 million annually on average.

 Team communication provides several other benefits, including the potential to encourage creativity, enhance employee engagement, and increase productivity.

-Here are the reasons why team communication is crucial
+Here are the reasons why communication is important in a team

 1. Builds healthy work relationships